graetz23/paxcc/README.md

 # paxcc

-_A pretty simple C++ Data Passenger_; PAX is an airborne code.
+_A pretty simple C++ Data Passenger_; PAX is an airborne code or peace in latin.

 ## Introduction

-The PAX class is a C++ written _object tree_.
-It is the enabler for parsing any kind of - hierarchically - structured data to PAX; e.g. using XMLs SAX interfacing and building a multi-dimensional object tree of _Paxs_.
+The PAX class is a C++ written _double linked object tree_.
+It is an enabler for parsing any kind of - hierarchically - structured data; e.g. XML.
+A simple SAX like interface is available for parsing to a PAX object tree.

 A _Pax_ objects can take:
   - a _tag_ name as std::string,
   - a _value_ as std::string,
   - any _attributes_ as pairs of _tag_ and _value,
   - any _Pax_ object as _children_ of the current,
   - may generate themselves to _extensible markup language (XML)_.

 Therefore, the _Pax_ objects allow for building multi-dimensional object trees that are infinitively deep.
 Any _Pax_ can reproduce itself recusively to XML,